Membership

 Please refrain from sending us copies of passports or previously issued visa stamps, tax forms, or other immigration forms aside from what’s mentioned above.

-Please try to avoid sending us your submission in multiple emails!
-If you are unable to send your PDF files as email attachments, we encourage you to share your submissions via a cloud file storage link (such as Google Drive, Microsoft OneDrive, Dropbox, etc.) with VIEW-ONLY access.
-As you are able, we encourage you to schedule viewing expiration dates for shared drive links or manually deactivate the link once you receive your advisory opinion letter.
-We will not open any zip files or image files (including JPEG, PNG, TIFF, etc.).
+Please don't send us your materials in multiple emails!
+If you are unable to send your PDF files as email attachments, we encourage you to share your submissions via Google Drive, Microsoft OneDrive, or Dropbox with VIEW-ONLY access (please don't use WeTransfer).
+As you can, we encourage you to schedule viewing expiration dates for shared drive links or manually deactivate the link once you receive your advisory opinion letter.
+We will not open any zip files or image files (JPEG, PNG, TIFF, etc.).